-(19CS0503) DIGITAL LOGIC DESIGN
+(19CS0503) DIGITAL LOGIC DESIGN (Common to CSE & CSIT)

 - 1. To acquire the basic knowledge of digital logic levels and application of knowledge to understand digital electronics circuits. - 2.
 To prepare students to perform the analysis and design of various digital electrnic circuits.